RegardsOss/RegardsOss.github.io/frontend/architecture.md

 #### store-utils

-Instead of using the default pattern of Redux, (provides a single file that contains all selectors of the application that uncombine the store foreach selector), we created the class BasicSelector to handle the uncombination of the store-utils inside the selector itself.
+Instead of using the default pattern of Redux, (provides a single file that contains all selectors of the application that uncombine the store foreach selector), we created the class `BasicSelector` to handle the uncombination of the store-utils inside the selector itself.

-#### store

-Create the resulting store injected in the app
+We also created a `BasicListActions` and `BasicListReducers` to catch most of the CRUD for a entity type.

 #### 	theme